 Although it’s effortless to look at the volume of pages you’ve published and feel like you’ve accomplished something, it’s absolutely necessary to look at whether or not those paged are actually generating results.

 Try and make checking Google analytics part of your routine, and track the metrics that indicate overall performance.

 If things are going well, keep going well.
 But if they’re not, use that data to revise your strategy to be more effective.

 15. Check for Grammatical Errors

-Not only do you look incompetent to your potential customers if you consistently make spelling errors, but it will affect your ranking in search engine.
+Not only do you look incompetent to your potential customers if you consistently make spelling errors, but it will affect your ranking in search engines.

-Google always want to present authoritative search results and nothing makes a brand content look less authoritative than having spellings and grammatical errors all through the content.
+Google always want to present authoritative search results and nothing makes a brand content look less authoritative than having spelling and grammatical errors all throughout the content.

 But if you’re not a writer, try a content writing service like essayGeeks.